SmartWheelchair/wheelchairControl/LOWLEVELREADME.md

 #### 1. Forward & Backward Safety

   Four sensors in total are used to implement the Forward and Backward Safety parts of the code.
-  Two sensors each are placed on the front and rear (on both the left and right sides).
+  Two sensors each are placed on the front and rear (on both the left and right sides), facing frontwards.
 The front two sensors are specifically used for Forward Safety, while the two rear sensors are used for Backward Safety.
+The reading from the time of flight sensors is combined with the current velocity readings from the encoders to implement Forward & Backward Safety.

   **Forward Safety** is implemented using an if-else statement command, with 4 if/else if cases, apart from the default else case.
   If any of the if/else if cases are triggered, the variable forwardSafety is set to 1, which prevents the wheelchair from moving